-Other times, the moodiness is caused by damage to the emotion center of the brain, resulting in a condition known as emotional lability or pseudobulbar affect.
+Other times, moodiness can stem from damage to the emotion center of the brain, resulting in a condition known as emotional lability or pseudobulbar affect.

 2. Inappropriate or Irrational Behavior After Stroke

-When inappropriate or irrational behavior becomes severe after stroke, it may be a sign of “stroke dementia.”
-This is formally known as vascular dementia, and it impairs reasoning, planning, judgement, and memory after stroke.
+However, if strange behavior doesn’t improve over time, it could be a sign of post-stroke dementia, formally known as vascular dementia.
+This condition impairs reasoning, planning, judgement, and memory after stroke.

 It’s important to know that not all cognitive impairments are a sign of dementia.

 4. Forgetfulness and Neglectfulness

 Sometimes stroke affects memory and attention.
 This can cause a stroke survivor to act forgetful or neglectful.

 Forgetfulness is often the result of impaired cognitive function after stroke.
 It can improve through time and practice.